-Another important mention was the quality of the schools in the area… that is always important in rating scores.
+Another important mention was the quality of the schools in the area… which is always important in rating scores.

 It’s about the people…

-Vienna is filled with a good number of interesting people… okay, there are a high percentage of over-achievers from all over the world who live here.
-These folks like to get involved, volunteer, go to public meetings, protest, socialize, walk there dogs, ride their bikes, do yoga, go to church, and share their opinions… often political opinions.
+Vienna is filled with a good number of interesting people… okay, there is a high percentage of over-achievers from all over the world who live here.
+These folks like to get involved, volunteer, go to public meetings, protest, socialize, walk their dogs, ride their bikes, do yoga, go to church, and share their opinions… often political opinions.